Clandestinotrema

 Clandestinotrema is a genus of lichen-forming fungi in the family Graphidaceae.
-It has 17 species.
+It has 18 species.
 They typically inhabit montane and cloud forest at higher elevations in the tropics.

-Taxoomy
+Taxonomy

 The genus was circumscribed in 2012 by Eimy Rivas Plata, Robert Lücking, and H. Thorsten Lumbsch, with Clandestinotrema clandestinum assigned as the type species.
 It contains species formerly classified in the genera Ocellularia and Thelotrema, and corresponds to the Ocellularia clandestina group as defined by Frisch in 2006.
 The genus name combines the species epithet of the type, clandestina, with the suffix -trema.